HKUSTSMARTLab/HKUSTSMARTLab.github.io/index.md

 We are part of the [Department of Computer Science and Engineering](https://cse.hkust.edu.hk/), [the Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 {: .welcomefont}

 Research in the lab is focused on discovering trustworthy AI for healthcare.
-We are interested in defining the metrics, methodologies, and frameworks that ensure AI systems in healthcare are safe, reliable, and ethically sound.
+We are interested in developing cutting-edge technologies in the interdisciplinary field of artificial intelligence and medicine and applying them to real-world problems.
+We have rich academic as well as industrial experience and provide sufficient resources for the research group members.
 {: .welcomefont}

 We are located at the Clear Water Bay Campus of HKUST.